abishekvashok/cmatrix/README.md

 CMatrix by default operates in **eye candy** mode.
 It must be aborted with control-c (Ctrl+C) or by pressing q.
-If you wish for more of a screen saver effect, you must specify -s on the command line.
-For usage, use `cmatrix -h`.
+If you wish for more of a screen saver effect, you must specify `-s` on the command line.
+For usage info, use `cmatrix -h`.

 [![Build Status](https://travis-ci.org/abishekvashok/cmatrix.svg?branch=master)](https://travis-ci.org/abishekvashok/cmatrix)
 ### Dependencies